Davra/iot-raspberry-pi/README.md

 This program will keep running, reading the temperature and pressure at 30 second intervals and uploading them to the Connecthing server.

 ### Create a dashboard to show temperature and pressure
-On your computer, while logged in to the Connecthing server, add 2 more graphs on the dashboard to show the metrics "piTemperature" and "piHumidity".
+On your computer, while logged in to the Connecthing server, add 2 more graphs on the dashboard to show the metrics "piTemperature" and "piHumidity", similar to the above graphs.

 ### Add an LED to indicate temperature
 Connect an LED to the Raspberry Pi.
 The short leg of the LED should be connected to Ground which is pin 9 on the raspberry Pi.
 The long leg of the LED should be connected to a 470 Ohm resistor and the other end of the resistor should be connected to GPIO 27 on the Raspberry Pi (pin 13).